jexmarc/asdocwikijs/ammunition-glossary.md

 >  # AP: armor-piercing
 > Military bullets with steel or tungsten core that penetrates steel armor.
 Bullet's tip is usually painted black for easier identification.

-## API: armor-piercing incendiary
+> # API: armor-piercing incendiary
-Designed to penetrate armor and set target on fire.
+> Designed to penetrate armor and set target on fire.
 Tips are usually painted light blue.

+> # BBWC: bevel-base wadcutter
+> Pistol bullet that's float on both ends; has beveled base to increase accuracy similar to a boat-tail bullet

+> # BEB: brass-enclosed base
+> Pistol bullet with brass plug over exposed lead base to reduce lead exposure.
+Many indoor ranges now specify use of this bullet to decrease lead contamination.